Slovo House

-Slovo House is a 2017 Ukrainian documentary film directed by Taras Tomenko and written by Lyuba Yakimchuk.
-The Ukrainian premiere of the film took place on October 27, 2017, in Kharkiv.
+Slovo House («Будинок "Слово"») is a 2017 Ukrainian documentary film directed by Taras Tomenko and written by Lyuba Yakimchuk.
+The film shows the history of a controversial house designed for Ukrainian cultural figures, one that had many amenities, but also extensive network of surveillance, which negatively affected the psychic of many of its inhabitants.

+The Ukrainian premiere of the film took place on October 27, 2017 in Kharkiv, Ukraine.
 The film participated in the official competition program of the 33rd Warsaw International Film Festival in 2017.